Was He An Early Adopter Of The “Inspired But Not Historical” Approach To The Book Of Mormon?

 Ever since BH Robert’s writings about challenges facing the Book of Mormon were finally published in 1985, people have argued about whether or not he had “lost faith.”
 I think that is the wrong question.
 It tries to force him into black and white categories and ignores all the possibilities in-between.
 I would suggest that he seems to have kept his faith in the church, but that his faith may have been quite unorthodox.
 Is it possible that he “kept faith” in the church and believed the Book of Mormon was inspired or valuable while at the same time believing or suspecting that the Book of Mormon was not really historical?

 As crazy as such a position may seem to most orthodox Mormons today (and I must admit that it does not work for me), it is not as unheard of as you might think.
 Anthony Hutchinson argued for this view decades ago.
 The RLDS/Community of Christ church dealt with the difficult information as a community decades ago, and has made room for the many in its congregation who take this sort of approach.
 Richard Bushman and Grant Hardy have been very sympathetic to such views without officially taking a position.
 Randall Bowen has been providing some great blog posts that support such a view.
 I don’t claim perfect knowledge of BH Robert’s thoughts by the end of his life.
 I can only present the information and let you decide for yourself.
 I will first provide a small taste of Robert’s writings about the subject, and then I’ll provide a brief history of the context from which these writings came about.
 If you want to more fully understand some of the types of concerns that Roberts is alluding to in these quotes below, you can see the writings I’ve begun to compile in my Book of Mormon post HERE.
+One of the key issues raised revolves around a book of the time called “View of the Hebrews” which was written by Oliver Cowdery’s pastor.
+I’ve introduced some of the issues surrounding that book HERE.

 A VERY SMALL TASTE OF BH ROBERT’S WRITINGS ABOUT CHALLENGES FACING THE BOOK OF MORMON: